 From 1953 to 1987, anyone who lived or worked at the Camp Lejeune Marine Corps base was exposed to toxic chemicals in the water supply.
 The contaminated water at Lejeune caused thousands to develop cancer and other serious health conditions.
 For years, these victims were blocked from seeking compensation for their injuries.
 In August 2022, however, Congress passed a new law that gives Camp Lejeune victims the right to bring claims against the government for their injuries.

 Thousands of Camp Lejeune claims are expected to be filed and the majority of them will ultimately be resolved by settlement.
 There is a lot of speculation about what the settlement value of individual Camp Lejeune cases will be.
 In this post, our Camp Lejeune lawyers will discuss the various factors that will impact the amount of Camp Lejeune settlement payouts.
-We will also provide our best estimate as to what the settlement value of Camp Lejeune claims will be based on the type of cancer or health condition alleged by the plaintiff.
+We will also provide our best estimate, revised in 2023, as to what the settlement value of Camp Lejeune claims will be based on the type of cancer or health condition alleged by the plaintiff.

 About the Camp Lejeune Water Contamination Lawsuits